AzariasB/escaya/README.md

 * Optionally track syntactic node locations
 * Emits an ECMAScript® 2021 compatible abstract syntax tree
 * Error recovery mode with incremental parsing support
-* Errors diagnostics and reporter
+* Errors diagnostics
-* JSON friendly
+* Supports JSON
 * Possible to use a custom AST such as ESTree and Babel AST
 * No backtracking
 * Low memory usage
 * Optimized for use on handheld devices such as a mobile phone or tablet
-* Very well tested (~54 000 unit tests with full code coverage)
+* Very well tested (~67 000 unit tests with full code coverage)
 * Lightweight - ~94 KB minified

 ## API